zyzo/zyzo.github.io/_posts/2015-05-03-gsoc-map-picker-task.md

 date:   2015-05-03 19:32:00
 categories:
 - gsoc
-- javascript
+- fossasia
 comments: true
 tags:
 - openstreetmap
 - leafletjs
 - javascript
-- gsoc2015
+- fossasia-api
 ---

 ![Image broken](/images/map-picker.png "The generator form with map picker embedded")

-As a warm up task for my GSoC project, I want to embed a map to the API [generator form](http://api.fossasia.net/generator/index.html) as a convenient way for users to provide their location coordinates.
+As a warm up task for my GSoC project, I want to embed a map to the FOSSASIA API [generator form](http://api.fossasia.net/generator/index.html) as a convenient way for users to provide their location coordinates.
 When the user clicks on a location on the map, two input fields **Latitude** and **Longitude** will be automatically updated with fresh values.
 Here's how.

 For this task you need [jquery](https://jquery.com/) and [leaflet](http://leafletjs.com/) - an openstreetmap library.
 You also want to prepare an empty `div` for the embed map :